-After years of pushing for ‘secure by default’ web sites, Google will identify insecure sites in the Chrome browser.
+After years of pushing for ‘secure by default’ websites, Google will identify insecure sites in the Chrome browser.

-In July 2018, Google will release an update to their Google Chrome browser which will show a warning when a user enters data on a website which isn’t secure.
+In July 2018, Google will release an update to their Google Chrome browser which will show a warning when a user enters data on a website that isn’t secure.
 Google Chrome is used by almost 60% of internet users so this is an important update.

-Some website hosting includes a Security Certificate which shows that your website is trusted, and provides a special encryption key which the browser can use to securely send things like credit card details and personal information from a customer to the website.
+Some website hosting includes a Security Certificate which shows that your website is trusted, and provides a special encryption key that the browser can use to securely send things like credit card details and personal information from a customer to the website.

 If your website has a Security Certificate, the browser will show a lock in the address bar and possibly the word “Secure” like this: